 - The value of those injuries, for assessing the damages you may be owed

-A lawyer can help you gather evidence to build a strong case.
+A Birmingham elderly driver accident attorney can help you gather evidence to build a strong case.
 While some evidence may be easily accessible, other forms of evidence that could support your case could require an investment.
 The Morris Bart law firm operates on a contingency fee basis, and we will invest our resources into obtaining evidence in your defense based on the facts of your case.

 Evidence in a car accident case may include: